WhitneyXTo/HangmanGame/README.md

     4. When program first starts, you can select 'i' for instruction for more game's details
     4. If want to exit in middle of game, please use 'control+C' on keyboard

-All source code files and utilities files/folders are included in
-    this file called 'hangmangame'.
+#### All source code files and utilities files/folders are included in file called 'hangmangame'.
 They include:

     1. utlitily file: